hefeust/domulo/README.md

     ```
     // src/app/wrap.js
+    // here we use rollup plugin alias in paths...
     import { wrap } from '@/src/domulo'

     // key is a 8-characters alhpanumeric string for salting internal generator